-The Select Actions to Run page includes a Create Conditions or Manage Conditions section at the bottom, with the note You can create and manage conditions to be used in Conditional Actions and Expressions below above:
+The Select Actions to Run page includes a Create Conditions or Manage Conditions section towards the bottom of the page:

-This allows you to edit (or pre-build) conditions used in conditional actions, wait for expression actions, and other places where conditions can be used — without needing to edit or re-create that action.
+This allows you to create or edit conditions used in conditional actions, wait for expression actions, and other places where conditions can be used.

 NOTE: Creating or adding conditions under Create Conditions or Manage Conditions does not do anything on its own.
-These conditions are available to use (and perhaps are being used) in conditional actions, wait for expression actions, and other rule actions where expression can be used — but they do not do anything unless they are used somewhere.
+These conditions are available to use in conditional actions, wait for expression actions, and other rule actions where expressions can be used — but they do not do anything unless they are used somewhere.

 A similar option appears in the Define Required Expression page, and the same applies (although these two "banks" of conditions are separate and only available in required expressions or actions, respectively).

 NOT operators are available for use when building expressions.

 XOR are evaluated from left to right with equal precedence.

 NOT applies to the item immediately to the right.
 Parentheses,

 ), can be inserted using the editor to create sub-expressions.
 Sub-expressions are evaluated first (with the innermost sub-expression being evaluated first if nested sub-expressions are used).
 The meaning of these operators is the similar to the logical operators in most programming languages:

 AND: returns true if both operands are true